Map out your retirement budget

 A good place to begin is with your sources of retirement income.
 Then estimate your expenses, separating them into essential and discretionary.
 Starting to build your retirement budget is really that simple.

-You may need to replace about 85% or more of your pre-retirement income in retirement.* For many people, it takes a combination of guaranteed income and other assets to cover this amount.
+You may need to replace at least 70-80% or more of your pre-retirement income retirement.* For many people, that means using a combination of guaranteed income and other assets to cover this amount.

 Next, you’ll want to think about your expenses.
 How are you going to celebrate your retirement?
 What are your dreams for the year ahead?
 These factor in, as do the necessities: food, lodging, transportation, health care, taxes and insurance.
 This worksheet (PDF) helps you examine for income sources and detailed expenses more closely.